-Does that mean you shouldn’t book a Molokini snorkel tour?
-No.
+Does that mean you shouldn’t book a Molokini snorkel trip?
+No, no and no.

-Our latest Molokini snorkeling experience on the Alii Nui was wonderful.
-Look at all the creatures we still managed to spy!
+Our latest Mai snorkeling trip on the Alii Nui was wonderful.

 Of course, the brilliant weather we were blessed with helped.
 We visited in mid-November – the sun shone and the water was calm and silky warm.
 And it had been almost two years since we’d last gone snorkeling.

-For water babes like us, how could we not feel joy to be out snorkeling in Maui!
+For water babes like us, how could we not have an incredible time snorkeling on Maui!

 Expectations and weather conditions will influence your experience.